 As good as our partnership has been, it just got significantly better.
 Although focusing on how the two companies compete may be convenient (for example, both organizations provide database services), how we cooperate is a more compelling story.

 So let's talk about that.

 A mutual obsession

-Over the past 15 years, MongoDB has built an extensive partner ecosystem around our application data platform.
+Over the past 15 years, MongoDB has built an extensive partner ecosystem.
 From open source mainstays like Confluent, to application development innovators like Vercel, data intelligence pioneers like BigID, and trusted system integration powerhouses like Accenture, we work closely with the best partners to ensure developers enjoy an exceptional experience working with MongoDB.

 As already noted, AWS is the partner with which we've worked most closely for the longest time.
 That partnership has resulted in tight integration between MongoDB and AWS services such as AWS Wavelength, Amazon Kinesis Data Firehose, Amazon EventBridge, AWS PrivateLink, AWS App Runner, Amazon Managed Grafana, and more.

 We also recently announced Pay as You Go Atlas on AWS Marketplace, giving customers even more options for how they run MongoDB on AWS.
 Additionally, as part of our new strategic agreement, we'll be offering joint customer incentive programs to make it even easier for customers to run proofs of concept and migrate from expensive legacy data infrastructure to MongoDB Atlas running on AWS.

 If this seems to paint an overly rosy picture of our partnership with AWS, it's worth remembering that the guiding principle for both AWS and MongoDB is customer obsession.
 Of course we've had moments when we've disagreed over how best to take care of customers, because every partnership has its fair share of friction.
 But behind the scenes, our product, marketing, and sales teams have worked together for years to meet customer needs.